Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We present the first systematic study of \textbf{universal targeted transferable adversarial attacks} against closed-source MLLMs, a substantially more challenging setting than previous sample-wise attacks. \item We propose MCRMO-Attack, a universal targeted transferable adversarial attack that jointly stabilizes universal learning via MCA with AGC, enhances informative supervision through TR with selective alignment, and learns a target-agnostic perturbation prior through MI. \item Extensive experiments demonstrate that adversarial perturbations generated by our MCRMO-Attack exhibit strong generalization to previously unseen images across multiple commercial MLLMs, while remaining competitive with sample-wise methods on seen source images.
-In particular, our approach improves upon the SOTA universal attacks by an \textbf{absolute 23.7\%} on GPT-4o and \textbf{19.9\%} on Gemini-2.0 in attack success rate for unseen images. \end{itemize}
+The contributions of this work are threefold. \textit{First}, we present the first systematic study of UniTTAA against closed-source MLLMs, a substantially more challenging setting than previous sample-wise attacks. \textit{Second}, we propose TarVRoM-Attack, a universal targeted transferable adversarial attack that jointly stabilizes universal learning via TVA with AFV, enhances informative supervision through TR with selective alignment, and learns a target-agnostic perturbation prior through MI. \textit{Third}, extensive experiments demonstrate that adversarial perturbations generated by our TarVRoM-Attack exhibit strong generalization to previously unseen images across multiple commercial MLLMs, while remaining competitive with sample-wise methods on seen source images.
+In particular, our approach improves upon the best baseline by an \textbf{absolute 23.7\%} on GPT-4o and \textbf{19.9\%} on Gemini-2.0 in attack success rate for unseen images.